 For example, I decided to save the Notepad on my Desktop as:

 Once I saved the Notepad, a new batch file (called Run_Python_Script) got created on my desktop:

-This batch file will run the Python script upon a double-click:
+This batch file will run the Python script when double-clicking on it:

-In the final step below, we’ll see how to schedule that batch file to execute the Python Script using the Windows Scheduler.
+In the final step below, you’ll see how to schedule that batch file to execute the Python Script using the Windows Scheduler.